In Sputnik’s Orbit

 A large scientific study during the 1970s (for which I’ll add a link when I dig it up) found that most professional typists (remember, this was the heyday of typing pools and electric typewriting) average no more than 60wpm, less than half the maximum speed attainable by anyone on any keyboard who makes a good effort.
 Dispatchers and certain time-critical typing jobs pushed workers to 80wpm, still easily attainable with any keyboard.

-So if QWERTY is the lead weight of history, dragging us down by our fingertips, why don’t those who’s jobs depend on typing come anywhere close to its limits?
+So if QWERTY is the lead weight of history, dragging us down by our fingertips, why don’t those whose jobs depend on typing come anywhere close to its limits?
 Simple.
 The real world is not a typing competition.
 In the real world, typists and thinking while typing, and they just don’t need (or can’t sustain the mental effort) to put words down any faster.

 In the end, Dvorak is a fine tool, well engineered, and might well be ever so slightly superior, but it just doesn’t make any difference.
 A $10,000 racing bike is a superior tool to my Schwinn, but unless I decide to train for the Olympics, it’s a pretty meaningless distinction.